-One of the most beloved summer past times is camping, and now that the sunny season is in full fledge, it’s time to get out those tents out.
+One of the most beloved summer past times is camping, and now that the sunny season is in full fledge, it’s time to get out those tents.
 Camping is all about enjoying the outdoors.
-For some, that means sitting at the site taking in the local flora & fauna, for others that means trekking out into the wild each day to find adventure.
+For some, that means sitting at the site taking in the local flora and fauna; for others, that means trekking out into the wild each day to find adventure.
 It doesn’t matter what type of camper you are, cannabis has a place for you.

 Passing a joint around the campfire or lighting up a bowl at the summit can add some extra good vibes to the experience.
 This is why bringing dried herb on a camping trip feels like a must.
-Smoking bud can be intrusive to our fellow campers, so for those that plan to indulge in the wafting thick smoke, you should make sure that there are not any young children camping next door.
-Similarly, it can be a faux paux to blaze on the trail, so consider other more discrete options such as a vape pen.
+But smoking bud can be intrusive to our fellow campers, so for those that plan to indulge in the wafting thick smoke, you should make sure there are no young children camping next door.
+Similarly, it can be a faux pas to blaze on the trail, so consider other more discrete options such as a vape pen.

-Taking a vape along for a camping trip can be a great way to get high discreetly all over the park.
+Taking a vape along for a camping trip can be a great way to get high, discreetly, all over the park.
 When it comes to hiking trails, it remains illegal to light up when in a state/provincial or national park.
-Vaping can help us enjoy that summit without bringing unwanted attention to us.
+Vaping can help us enjoy that summit without bringing us unwanted attention.
 There are dry herb vapes and wax vapes, but one of the most popular options is the handy-dandy vape pen.
-Although these are not a more sustainable option, they're super convenient for traveling.
+Although these are not a more sustainable option, they're super convenient for travelling.
 Just make sure that you remember to bring the charger!

-The most inconspicuous way to get high is to ingest edibles which don't just come in the well-known form of brownies anymore.
-Eat some trail mix made with infused honey, or perhaps make some salad dressing with infused olive oil to sprinkle on or dip into.
+The most inconspicuous way to get high is to ingest edibles, which don't just come in the well-known form of brownies anymore.
+Eat some trail mix made with infused honey, or perhaps make some salad dressing with infused olive oil to sprinkle or dip into.
 It’s possible to eat healthy food that will also get us high!
-The best idea is to plan and prep edibles before leaving, this way you avoid wasting or losing valuable infused butters, sugars, flours, & oils.
+The best idea is to plan and prep edibles before leaving; this way you avoid wasting or losing valuable infused butters, sugars, flours, and oils.